dominicm00/website/posts/going-beyond-the-repl.md

 >
 > ## Disclaimer
 >
-> This post is currently rambles a bit.
+> This post is currently rambling a bit.
 I'll try and make it more concise.

 REPL-driven development has
 [long](https://mikelevins.github.io/posts/2020-12-18-repl-driven/)
 [been](https://web.archive.org/web/20110112075449/http://programming-musings.org/2006/01/14/the-joy-of-repl)
 [lauded](http://blog.jayfields.com/2014/01/repl-driven-development.html) by Lisp
 programmers, but has failed to go mainstream.
-Can we find a better approach to interactive development?
+Can we design a better approach to interactive development?

 ## The problems with REPLs